 The Oscar-winning end-title song, "Into The West", while being directly about Frodo's departure, was inspired by Cameron Duncan's struggle with cancer.
 The first time the song was ever played publicly was at his funeral.

 Lawrence Makoare plays both the Witch-King and the orc Gothmog.
 At one point, the two characters exchange dialogue, and later Eowyn fights both (she injures Gothmog, who is then killed trying to attack her, and she kills the Witch-King).

 In the crowd shot of the scene of Aragorn's ascension you can see the blue banner with the silver swan of Dol Amroth being waved.
 The prince of Dol Amroth, Imrahil, isn't a major character in the story, but is the one who discovers that Eowyn is still alive after her slaying of the Witch-King.

 The last scene shot during principal photography, was a scene where Aragorn was dressed by Gondorian Soldiers in his armor before his coronation.
 The soldiers were played by people from the Wardrobe Department, but the scene was eventually cut.
 Some behind-the-scenes footage of its filming can be seen in the Extended Edition DVD extras.

 The original storyboards for the destruction of Barad-dûr had a volcanic fissure appearing between Mt.
 Doom and the tower, with lava erupting into the tower and melting it from the inside.
 When the post-production schedule became too hectic, the sequence was simplified into the version that now appears.

-Originally, Aragorn was to have fought the physical embodiment of Sauron during the climactic battle at the Black Gate, but the footage shot was not used in the final film.
-Aragorn's fight with a troll at the Black Gate uses footage from the Aragorn/Sauron battle.
+Originally, Aragorn was to have fought the physical embodiment of Sauron during the climactic battle at the Black Gate, but the footage shot, was not used in the final film.
+Aragorn's fight with a troll at the Black Gate uses footage from the Aragorn and Sauron battle.